joshuaeckroth/lein-test-out/README.md

 Installation
 ============

-Add [lein-test-out "0.1.0"] as a dev-dependency to your project.clj
+Add [lein2-test-out "0.2.0"] as a dev-dependency to your project.clj.

 Usage
 =====